richardsonjm/soundsTable-001/README.md

  ![Setting ScreenShot](http://ironboard-curriculum-content.s3.amazonaws.com/iOS/soundsTable-Screenshot.png)

+## Advanced

- 4. Now write a new implementation of that screen using dynamic prototypes.
+ 1. Now write a new implementation of that screen using dynamic prototypes.
 Isn't that annoying?

 ## Resources